ddella/PHP8-Nginx/README.md

 The size of the Docker image is ~38 Mb.
 If you install `tshark`, the size will explode to ~138 Mb 😉

-# Running the container locally and sets the local timezone
+# Run the container
-This will run the container and map a local directory, in our case `$PWD`, to the root directory of Nginx, `www`, inside the container.
-That gives you the possibility to change (test) the `html` or `php` files without rebuilding the image.
+This will run the container:
 ```sh
 docker run --rm -d -p 8080:80 -p 8443:443 --name web \
 --hostname=webserver \